dereneaton/ipyrad/docs/installation.rst

 its dependencies (other Python modules and executables), and to update them yourself.
 Lot's of useful software is available on conda, which you can find and install by googling conda and the software name.
-Beware, however, that your local version will not be optimized to the extent that system-wide software is, and may thus run slower.
+Beware, however, that your local version will typically not be optimized to the extent that system-wide software is and may thus run a bit slower.
 This is not a problem for ipyrad, as it was written with this in mind.
 But for something like RAxML, you will be better off with a system installed version.

 How do I ignore or remove conda?
 ------------------------
-Conda is easy to remove if you ever decided that it was messed up in some way.
+Conda is easy to remove if you were to decide that you no longer wanted to use it.
-All of the software is located in the miniconda directory.
-You could remove it all by using the command (but be careful that you have the path to the conda directory entered correctly!) `rm -rf miniconda/`.
-Instead of removing it, however, I would say first that if you just want to just temporarily avoid using the conda installed software then you can instead simply open the *.bashrc* file in your home directory and comment out the line in that file that appends conda to your PATH.
-Then run `source .bashrc` once again to reset the PATH.
+Conda itself, as well as all of the software that it installs is located in the miniconda/ directory, and so you could remove all of it by removing that directory.
-Now your system will have totally forgotten about conda.
+I would advise, however, that a much simpler way to switch on/off conda software would be to simply comment out the line in your ``~/.bashrc`` file that appends miniconda/ to your PATH.
+Then run ``source ~/.bashrc`` and your system will completely ignore the conda software.
+Likewise, you can uncomment the line, re-source the file, and your conda software will be back.

 Included dependencies in ipyrad